chung-leong/react-seq/README.md

             // wait for an article to be selected articleId = await eventual.selection.value();
           } catch (err) {
-            // handle errors from ArticleList
+            // handle specific errors from ArticleList
           }
         } else {
           /* ... */